Bellway: History

-In common with other housebuilders, Bellway was adversely affected by the COVID-19 pandemic in the United Kingdom during 2020; in June, it reported sales had fallen by more than two-thirds since the introduction of lockdown, and expected "year-on-year sales activity to be severely constrained until a time when 'lockdown' restrictions are further lifted."
-A month later, it announced plans to cut up to 175 jobs, around 6% of its 3,100-strong workforce.
+In common with other housebuilders, Bellway was adversely affected by the COVID-19 pandemic in the United Kingdom during 2020; in June of that year, it reported sales had fallen by more than two-thirds since the introduction of lockdown, and expected "year-on-year sales activity to be severely constrained until a time when 'lockdown' restrictions are further lifted." one month later, it announced plans to cut up to 175 jobs, around 6% of its 3,100-strong workforce.
+By August 2021, the firm's turnover had nearly returned to pre-pandemic levels, profitability continued to rise into 2022.